Trojaner/AbpDiscordBot/BlogPost.md

 Note: this article expects that you already have a running ABP website and that the bot will complement it.

  ABP has also just created [it's own Discord server](https://discord.gg/CrYrd5vcGh) too.
-Don't forget join it!
+Don't forget to join it!

 ## Discord Integration Libraries for .NET
 There are two popular unofficial Discord integration libraries for .NET: [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus) and [Discord.NET](https://github.com/discord-net/Discord.Net).
 We will use Discord .NET as it is modular and supports [.NET Generic Host](https://docs.microsoft.com/en-us/dotnet/core/extensions/generic-host) integration via a [third party package](https://github.com/Hawxy/Discord.Addons.Hosting).